Induced gravitational waves from the cosmic coincidence: Generalised ultra-slow-roll inflation

 The previous studies \cite{Wu:2021mwy,Wu:2021gtd} considered a transient quasi-USR phase with $ -3.2 \lesssim \delta_2 < -3$ to sustain the constant-mass approximation for the charged scalar that is responsible for creating the baryon asymmetry.
-In this work, we relax such a restriction by considering a general value allowing for $\delta_2 \ll -3$.
-There can be at least two benefits for constructing the scenario in the region of $\delta_2 \ll -3$.
+In this work, we relax such a restriction by considering a general value allowing for $\delta_2 \ll -3$. \footnote{In single-field inflation, the rolling rate $\delta < -3$ is generally realized from inflaton $\phi$ to climb up a little bump in the potential $V(\phi)$ that exhibits a tachyonic mass ($\partial_\phi^2V < 0$ and $\partial_\phi V >0$) region.
+A transient off-attractor phase is usually required for the inflaton to obtain enough kinetic energy to climb up the bump.
+Such an off-attractor phase with increasing kinetic energy results in a generic dip feature in the power spectrum right before the $k^4$ growth.
+However, this dip feature in the power spectrum has little effect on the PBH abundance or the baryogenesis process considered in this work, so it can be removed by considering the broken power-law template \eqref{USR_template} for simplicity.
+As reflected from the discussion in Section~\ref{Sec_CC}, our scenario in fact focuses on the regime of $-4 < \delta < -3$ where the possible kinetic energy domination (with $\epsilon_H\sim \mathcal{O}(1)$) due to the off-attractor phase is negligibly short.} There can be at least two benefits for constructing the scenario in the region of $\delta_2 \ll -3$.
 First, the effective mass of the inflaton in phases 2 and 3 reads $\frac{m_\phi^2}{H_\ast^2} \approx -\delta(\delta + 3)$ \cite{Ng:2021hll,Wu:2021mwy} (assuming constant $\delta$), where $m_\phi$ is continuous across the two phases as protected by the scaling condition $\delta_3 = -\delta_2 -3$.
 Taking $\delta_2 \ll -3$ thus gives $m_\phi/H_\ast \gg 1$, which is expected to significantly reduce the effect of quantum diffusion in the exact USR case with $\delta_2 = -3$ \cite{Ezquiaga:2019ftu,Figueroa:2020jkf,Pattison:2021oen}.
 Second, $P_\zeta(k> k_0) \sim k^{6+2\delta_2}$ with $\delta_2 \ll -3$ decays sharply in the large $k$ limit, leading to a narrow peak at $k = k_0$.
-As shown in Section~\ref{Sec_PBH_DM}, such a narrow-peak spectrum can transfer into a narrow distributed mass function for PBHs, which is more appropriate when comparing with most of the observational constraints in which the monochromatic PBH mass assumption is generically applied.
+As shown in Section~\ref{Sec_PBH_DM}, such a narrow-peak spectrum can transfer into a narrow distributed mass function for PBHs, which is more appropriate (although still not quite accurate) when comparing with most of the observational constraints in which the monochromatic PBH mass assumption is generically applied.